History of Newcastle Jets FC: A-League

 The club renamed and re-badged themselves the Newcastle United Jets Football Club at the start of the new national league, the A-League.
 This was done to try and create and project a new image of the club and to avoid confusion with the Premier League club Newcastle United.
 The name "Jets" is a reference to RAAF Base Williamtown, located just 20 kilometres north of Newcastle.
 The club's logo depicts three F/A-18 Hornets, which the Royal Australian Air Force has based at Williamtown.

 Former England and Australia manager Terry Venables was reported as favourite to become the team's technical director, including reports from the Jets, but this was confirmed by Venables' agent as a 'no-go'.
 Instead, the club signed Richard Money for the 2005–06 season.
 In 2006 Money was replaced with Nick Theodorakopoulos after Money returned to England to take the manager's job at Walsall.
 In October 2006 after recording no wins during the Pre-Season Cup and during the first seven rounds of A-League matches, Theodorakopoulos became the first coach to be sacked in the club's A-League's history.
 His assistant Gary Van Egmond was the caretaker coach for the remainder of the 2005–6 season, and later signed a contract to remain as the coach of the Jets for the next three years.

 The club surprised many observers in the Australian game by signing Ned Zelic, a player who was seen to have severed connections with Australia after being dropped from the national team.

 Reports suggested the Jets were attempting to bring former Liverpool and England striker Stan Collymore out of retirement.
 Director of Football Remo Nogarotto confirmed the club had made a bid to lure Collymore to the A-League for a four-match guest stint; however, the move had broken down within 24 hours of it being made public.

-With the leadership of Gary Van Egmond Newcastle has achieved the highest number of points out of all clubs in their last fourteen games and have also scored the most goals.
+Under the management of Gary Van Egmond Newcastle has achieved the highest number of points out of all clubs in their last fourteen games and have also scored the most goals.
 As a result of their good form under Van Egmond, crowds in Newcastle have reached all time highs for football – culminating in a crowd of over 24,000 for their home final against Sydney FC on 2 February 2007.

 Newcastle were eventually eliminated in the preliminary final by Adelaide, the game going to penalties after finishing at 1 all.
 Vaughan Coveny and Stuart Musialik missed their attempts in a shoot-out that ended up at 4–3 in favour of Adelaide, costing Newcastle their place in the grand final and a berth in the Asian Champions League.